pdehaan/dockit/README.md

 ## Usage

-Run inside a directory with a `.dockit.json5` file or pass the location as a command line option, see `dockit --help`
+Run inside a directory with a `.dockit.json[5]` file or pass the config location as a command line option, see `dockit --help`